EliasNimlandLind/xp-toolset/README.md

 # xp-toolset
 ## Introduction
-This repository contains scripts used in a local organization called XP Ängelholm.
+This repository is a collection of scripts used in a local organization called XP Ängelholm.

 ## Tools
 ### discord-user-removal